gve-sw/GVE_DevNet_Webex_Board_Companion_Mode_Alternative_Macro/README.md

    It will also tell the board to disconnect from the call when the Room Kit Plus disconnects from the meeting/call.
    Before activating the macro, set the following constants in the code on your device:

-`COMPANION_IP`: IP address or hostname of associated board to send join/disconnect commands to
-`COMPANION_USERNAME`: username of account with admin priviledges on board to be able to send commands
+`COMPANION_IP`: IP address or hostname of associated board to send join/disconnect commands to `COMPANION_ADDRESS`: Webex address of user associated with board to send join/disconnect commands to on *instant meeting* `COMPANION_USERNAME`: username of account with admin priviledges on board to be able to send commands
 `COMPANION_PASSWORD`: password of account with admin priviledges on board to be able to send commands
+`INSTANT_MEETING_JOIN_COMMAND_SEND_DELAY`: estimated delay value in *milliseconds* that needs to be waited for background applicaton to process,i.e before sending information to companion device
 `AUTOMATIC_CONNECT`: Leave true if you would like the macro to send a command to the board to join whenever a call connects on this device.
 Set to 'false' if you want to invoke that using a custom panel button which is always an option irrespective of this setting if it is properly configured in the UI extensions editor.